tstatler/doctools/guides/node/cli/config/README.md

 requests per second within a minute.
 You need to set the `maxsessionrate` to use this feature.

 By default, a new Node.ACS application is limited to only one cloud server.
-To increase the maximum number of cloud servers, send an e-mail to acs_support@appcelerator.com with the following information:
+To increase the maximum number of cloud servers, contact Appcelerator Support and provide the following information with your request:

   * Application Name
   * E-mail address (Node.ACS username) that created the application